ericleasemorgan/reader-negotiation/cookbook.md

 	curl -H "Accept: application/json" http://carrels.distantreader.org

 Csvkit is to CSV as jq is to JSON.
 In other words, a program called "jq" is an application which takes JSON as input and provides a means to read/analyze it.
+Jq eats JSON as csvkit eats CSV.
 See https://jqlang.org and install jq.
 I'll wait.

 After installing jq, repeat the previous request, pipe the result to jq, and pipe that result to less for the purposes of browsing.
 Take note of the response's structure: